Orville E. Atwood: Michigan Secretary of State

 Atwood served as the 32nd secretary of state of Michigan from 1935 to 1937.
-His 1934 victory was unsuccessfully contested by Democratic nominee Guy M. Wilson.
+His 1934 victory was unsuccessfully contested by Democratic Party nominee Guy M. Wilson.

-In 1935, during his tenure as Michigan's secretary of state, Atwood criticized Thomas Ward, a Democratic employee of the state liquor control commission, threatening to demand that chairman John S. McDonald dismiss Ward.
+In 1935, during his tenure as secretary of state, Atwood criticized Thomas Ward, a Democratic employee of the state liquor control commission, characterizing Ward as a "troublemaker" and threatening to demand that chairman John S. McDonald dismiss him.
 In response, McDonald stated: "If Orville comes blustering out of the commission, I'll throw him out.
 Orville has an office of his own to run and I suggest that he keeps his nose out of liquor commission business."
 McDonald further stated that his decision to retain or dismiss Ward would not be influenced by Atwood.

-In 1936, Atwood spoke at a rally in support of Michigan Governor Frank Fitzgerald's re-election bid, stating: "The issue is whether American ideas are to continue or whether we are to adopt European regimentation and collectivism.
+In 1936, Atwood spoke at a rally in support of Republican Michigan Governor Frank Fitzgerald's re-election bid, stating: "The issue is whether American ideas are to continue or whether we are to adopt European regimentation and collectivism.
 This is the most important election in our lifetime."
-Fitzgerald went on to lose the general election to Democrat Frank Murphy.
+Fitzgerald went on to lose the 1936 Michigan gubernatorial election to Democrat Frank Murphy.
 Atwood also lost his own re-election bid that year.

-Atwood was preceded in office by Clarke W. Brown and succeeded by Leon D. Case.
+Atwood was preceded in office by Republican Clarke W. Brown and succeeded by Democrat Leon D. Case.

-Personal life and death
+Personal life

 Atwood married Evelyn May Forman on October 1, 1910.
-He had a son and daughter.
+He had two children.
+Atwood's wife was active in Republican women's affairs.

 Atwood was a member of the Freemasons and Delta Upsilon.
 He was a Congregationalist and had English ancestry.

 In 1931, Atwood, who was head of the Michigan state auto license bureau at the time, fatally struck nine-year-old Marylin Reuss with his automobile.
-According to witnesses, Atwood immediately stopped and administered as much aid as he could.
+According to witnesses, Atwood stopped immediately and administered as much aid as he could.
 Atwood was charged with assault in connection with the incident and released on a bond of $10,000.
 The bond was later dismissed following witness testimony, and Atwood was exonerated of any wrongdoing in the incident.

+Death

 On June 15, 1939, Atwood was traveling from Lansing to Detroit with auto executive Frank Longyear when they collided with a westbound bus.
 Atwood, aged 59, died from his injuries an hour later in McPherson Hospital in Howell, Michigan.
 Longyear was also killed as a result of the collision.
 Additionally, four passengers on the bus were injured, including state representative Martin R. Kronk.

-Atwood was interred in Deepdale Memorial Park, located in Delta Charter Township, Michigan.
+Atwood was interred at Deepdale Memorial Park in Delta Charter Township, Michigan.